Selling any motor vehicle is often a chore and something of a hassle.

 Selling your motorhome may prove still more of a headache.
 Buyers may be few and far between.
 There is likely to be more money at stake, and viewers are likely to take much longer poring over every inch of the vehicle (and that’s not even counting the time-wasters who say they are coming and then fail to turn up).

-When you part exchange your motorhome, you get two important benefits for the price of one – you avoid the time, hassle and general inconvenience of having to sell your current motorhome and are also likely to gain more than enough of a deposit on your new one.
+When you part exchange your motorhome, on the other hand, you get two essential benefits for the price of one – you avoid the time, hassle and general inconvenience of having to sell your current motorhome.
+And you are also likely to gain more than enough of a deposit on your new one.